Plan Summary Menu

 • The benefits payable to your Plan beneficiary upon your death based on your Western States Food Plan participation.
 Note that the dependent survivor benefit is eliminated under the Western States Food Plan for participants who die after December 31, 2001.

-Important Note: Disability retirement benefits are eliminated under the Western States Food Plan for this purpose if your disability onset date is after December 31, 2001.
+Important Note: The dependent survivor benefit is eliminated under the Western States Food Plan for participants who die after December 31, 2001.
+In addition, disability retirement benefits are eliminated under the Western States Food Plan for this purpose if your disability onset date is after December 31, 2001.
 Note that PEER/80 and the Rule of 84 are not available under the Western States Food Plan as early retirement options.

 To the extent necessary, your covered hours under the Western Conference of Teamsters Pension Plan after the merger are considered Western States Food Plan covered hours when applying the Western States Food Plan rules explained above.